PUBNAVETRA · A Purple Wins Instrument

 The risk that moves the P&L most is the one no one governs.

 Financial belongs to Finance.
 Credit to Finance.
 Market to Strategy.
 Regulatory to Legal.
 Cyber to the CISO.
-Execution belongs to everyone and no one — so it compounds in the dark, and the board watches it without a language to name it.
+Execution belongs to everyone and no one — so it compounds in the dark, and leadership watches it without a language to name it.

 Part II · The distinction that makes it work